Published: 19 Nov 2021

 The IEEE Communications Magazine (ComMag) is soliciting creative Feature Topic (FT) proposals to complement its Series and Open Call publication tracks.
 A Feature Topic (FT) is a group of papers focusing on a timely narrow-scope topic of interest to the readership of the magazine.
 They must not duplicate other publication tracks and must offer opportunities for manuscript streams not traditionally submitted to Series and Open Calls.

 Potential Guest Editors (GEs) interested in organizing an FT should fill out and submit the online Feature Topic Proposals form.
 FT proposals should not be sent by email.
 Proposers must read and fully understand the IEEE Communications Magazine guidelines for authors, reviewers, and editors, and must pay special attention the Policy for Proposing and Organizing a Feature Topic.
 Proposals not taking all the magazine guidelines into full consideration cannot be accepted.
-It is highly recommended that the lead GE communicate his topic, plan, proposed GE list to ComMag to discuss them before taking the time to prepare a complete proposal and/or finalizing a committed list of GEs for this matter.
+It is highly recommended that as first step the lead GE fills initially the form with topic and proposed GE list (before taking the time to prepare a complete proposal and/or finalizing a committed list of GEs for this matter).
+If approved, the form can be updated with full proposal and Call for Papers.

 We are interested in all topics within the magazine scope and as described in the above mentioned guidelines.
 The preferred topics however change over time.
 Current topics of interest include, but are not limited to, the following: